AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

     ![](images/file-checkout-map-editor.png){width="550" align="left"}

-1. Click on any topic link to open it in the Web Editor for editing.
+1. Select any topic link to open it in the Editor for editing.

     You can open multiple topics in the editor and each topic is opened in a new tab in the editor.
 Even if your DITA map contains sub-maps, topics from the sub-maps are also opened in a new tab for editing.
 If you want to view the topics under a sub-map, you can click and expand the sub-map.

     ![](images/web-editor-multiple-topics.png){width="800" align="left"}

-    If you click a map file, the map is opened in a new tab of the web browser.
+    If you select a map file, the map is opened in a new tab of the web browser.

 1. Once you have finished editing the topics, you can do the following:

     -   You can save them individually.
-If you click on **Close Without Saving** your topics, you will see a dialog prompting you to save the unsaved topics:
+If you select **Close Without Saving** your topics, you will view a dialog prompting you to save the unsaved topics:

         ![](images/save-multiple-topics.PNG){width="550" align="left"}

         You can choose to save all selected topics or deselect the topics that you do not want to save.

-    -   You can check in the topic using the **Save As New Version and Unlock** button.
+    -   You can check in the topic using the **Save as new version and unlock** button.
 When you save a version of the topic, a new version is created and the lock is also released.

         It's recommended to save your changes before checking in the files.
 When you save the changes, the XML file is validated.

-    - You can also select and check in multiple topics using the **Save As New Version and Unlock** button.
+    - You can also select and check in multiple topics using the **Save as new version and unlock** button.
 When you save a version of the topics, a new version is created for each topic, and the lock is also released.
-You can also view the progress of checking in the topics from the **Save As New Version and Unlock** dialog box.
+You can also view the progress of checking in the topics from the **Save as new version and unlock** dialog box.
 A success message is shown when the files are checked in.

     -   If your administrator has enabled the option of checking in files on close, then you will be shown a prompt to save files whenever the checked out files are closed.
 With this option enabled, when you close the editor with changed files, you are shown the list of checked-out files that need to be saved.
 The checked out files are shown with a lock icon: